In this article, you can read my 7 Wonders Duel Review, a highly praised 2-player card-drafting game.

 Constructing a building is the most common thing to do.
 This will place the building in your city and from then onwards, you will have access to its benefits.

 Basic buildings like Clay Pool, Logging Camps, Glassworks and others produce resources, which are needed for the construction of more advanced buildings and wonders.
-Other buildings give you an option to trade cheap, move the conflict pawn, give scientific symbols, or victory points directly.
+Other buildings give you the option to trade cheaply, move the conflict pawn, give scientific symbols, or victory points directly.